okutbay/MongoHead/README.md

 Of course there may be lots of different achitectures.
 We are going to keep it simple and follow n-layered architecture.
 Different samples using different aproches are appreciated. :)

 ### Entities
 You need entities to interact with mongodb collection.
-If you have an entity named X you are going a have same named collection in your datebase.
+If you have an entity named X you are going a have collection with name X in your database.
-Youe entity classes may inherit our "BaseEntity" class provided by MongoHead.
+Your entity classes may inherit our "BaseEntity" class provided by MongoHead.
 With this inheritence all your class will have same base fiels in your database.
 To show a simple entity implementation, our sample application contains an entity named "Test".

 ### Data Layers

 ### Business Layers

-**PS: To keep things in one place we've placed entity, data layer and business layer**
+> :boom: **PS: To keep things in one place we've placed entity, data layer and business layer**

 # MongoDB
 Setup and installation details can be obtained from official web site.